EducationShinyAppTeam/Style_Guide/README.md

     + GOOD: "Probability is the long-run relative frequency for us seeing a particular data event given our assumptions.
 Likelihood is the long-run relative frequency of a set of assumptions being true given our collected data."

 ## Documentation
 These Apps are the product of your hardwork and are part of your academic record.
 Thus, you need to adhere to [Penn State's Academic Integrity Policy](https://undergrad.psu.edu/aappm/G-9-academic-integrity.html).
 This is especially important as we are making the Apps available through a Creative Commons Attribution Share Alike (CC-BY-SA-4.0) license.
 If you have used code, pictures, data, or other materials from outside of the BOAST team, you __MUST__ give proper credit.
-These references will then be included on the App's Overview page.
+These references will then be included on the App's References page.

 ### Using Another Person's Code
 **You MAY NOT use blocks of code you've found online without giving proper attribution.**